akshitap345/start_look/README.md

 This project helps visualize and understand the basic financial health of a startup by calculating common unit economics metrics based on user inputs.

+To run:
+Install dependencies using: pip install -r requirements.txt

+In your terminal, run: streamlit run app.py